mcneel/computeclient_py/docs/Mesh.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: A valid mesh if successful.
    :rtype: rhino3dm.Mesh
+.. py:function:: CreateFromCone2(cone, vertical, around, solid, quadCaps, multiple=False)

+   Constructs a mesh cone.

+   :param int vertical: Number of faces in the top-to-bottom direction.
+   :param int around: Number of faces around the cone.
+   :param bool solid: If False the mesh will be open with no faces on the circular planar portion.
+   :param bool quadCaps: If True and it's possible to make quad caps, ie. around is even, then caps will have quad faces.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: A valid mesh if successful.
+   :rtype: rhino3dm.Mesh
+.. py:function:: CreateFromTorus(torus, vertical, around, multiple=False)

+   Constructs a mesh torus.

+   :param Torus torus: The torus.
+   :param int vertical: Number of faces in the top-to-bottom direction.
+   :param int around: Number of faces around the torus.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: Returns a mesh torus if successful, None otherwise.
+   :rtype: rhino3dm.Mesh
 .. py:function:: CreateFromPlanarBoundary(boundary, parameters, multiple=False)